-How can car brands prosper in an uberized world?
+How can car brands prosper in an uberized world by improving the consumer enjoyment?

 Consumers don’t care who built the bus or train they ride on; they care about the service: Are the vehicles comfortable and clean?
 Do they run on time to the destinations they want?
 Are they affordable?